ermartinez13/poc-tbd-smol-v1/README.md

 ## Additional Iterations

 This repo only holds the initial prompt and its generated files.
-To see the subsequent iterations, visit the links below:
+To see the [future] subsequent iterations, visit the links below:

 # Resouces